 Rare coastal wolves, nimble otters and mysterious sundew in the forest marsh - the temperate rainforest of the Northwest Coast is a wild treasure.
-With Wilderness International, you can protect this old-growth forest forever.
+With Wilderness International, you can protect this diverse habitat forever.

 As the fog of the rugged Nordic coast lifts, islands appear in the sea, then disappear again.
 The cry of a bald eagle pierces through the haze.
 An otter slips out of its burrow between the giant roots of the jungle and glides silently into the sea.
 Then it curiously sticks its head out of the water.